promises-aplus/promises-spec/README.md

 # Promises/A+

+**An open standard for sound, interoperable JavaScript promises&mdash;by implementers, for implementers.**

 A *promise* represents the eventual result of an asynchronous operation.
 The primary way of interacting with a promise is through its `then` method, which registers callbacks to receive either a promise's eventual value or the reason why the promise cannot be fulfilled.

 This specification details the behavior of the `then` method, providing an interoperable base which all Promises/A+ conformant promise implementations can be depended on to provide.
 As such, the specification should be considered very stable.
 Although the Promises/A+ organization may occasionally revise this specification with minor backward-compatible changes to address newly-discovered corner cases, we will integrate large or backward-incompatible only after careful consideration, discussion, and testing.